mhweiner/pgsmith/README.md

 **🔐 Safe, Convenient, and Performant**
 - Automatically numbers placeholders (`$1`, `$2`, …) to prevent SQL injection.
-- Makes it easier to use prepared statements with `pg` for better performance.
+- Much easier to use prepared statements with `pg` for better performance 🚀
 - Automatically expands arrays into `IN ($1, $2, ...)`.
 - Returns `{text, values}` — drop-in compatible with `pg.query()`.